kingnobody8/libtiff/doc/addingtags.rst

 #.
 Add an entry in the :c:expr:`tiffFields[]` array list defined at the
    top of :file:`tif_dirinfo.c`.

-However, if it is desirable for the tag value to have it's own field in the :c:struct:`TIFFDirectory` structure, then you will also need to ``#define`` a new :c:macro:`FIELD_` value for it, and add appropriate handling as follows:
+However, if it is desirable for the tag value to have its own field in the :c:struct:`TIFFDirectory` structure, then you will also need to ``#define`` a new :c:macro:`FIELD_` value for it, and add appropriate handling as follows: